Over 90% of the nearly 350 million miles traveled on the average weekday in Illinois occur by car.

 Ridership surges dramatically when supplemental service is added at more convenient times.
 On the west coast, ridership jumped from 100,000 to 900,000 rides per year.
 When Acela service was introduced in the northeast, ridership rose from 1/2 million to 2.5 million passengers a year.

-The total miles traveled in general within Illinois is rising 20X faster than the state's population.
+The total miles traveled in general is rising 20X faster than the state's population.